-Module name: The Business Professional
+Module Name: The Business Professional

-Develop their understanding of key topics and professional behaviours relevant to business and management and enhance their academic skills in order to facilitate the transition to higher education.

-- 1. explore the key principles of management and the expectations of a professional manager - 2. identify and understand a series of study strategies to aid their future studies. - 3. communicate effectively both orally and in writing, individually and in teams - 4. develop reflective, self-evaluation skills in terms of strengths, weaknesses and learning styles - 5. expand skills in IT literacy and research including use of the University virtual learning environment to produce academic work
+Intended Learning Outcomes: 1. explore the key principles of management and the expectations of a professional manager

+2. identify and understand a series of study strategies to aid their future studies.

+3. communicate effectively both orally and in writing, individually and in teams

+4. develop reflective, self-evaluation skills in terms of strengths, weaknesses and learning styles

+5. expand skills in IT literacy and research including use of the University virtual learning environment to produce academic work

-The module provides students with a series of academic skills and study strategies which will underpin their subsequent studies.
+Module Content: The module provides students with a series of academic skills and study strategies which will underpin their subsequent studies.
 Students will be able to identify a variety of study strategies to enhance their learning and maximise the opportunities offered to them by the virtual learning environment.
 These will include Harvard referencing, academic writing, time planning and revision techniques.